-Comparatively, “verifying data integrity” error is familiar to Outlook 2010 version and not so common on other versions.
+Comparatively, the “verifying data integrity” error is familiar to Outlook 2010 version and not so common on other versions.
 Frankly, there are various reasons for this error, the following are the most common reasons.

-- Oversized OST file
+- Oversized OST file.

-- Abrupt Outlook termination
+- Abrupt Outlook termination.

-- Malfunctioning of Add-ins
+- Malfunctioning of Add-ins.

-- Corrupted Outlook data file
+- Corrupted Outlook data file.

 - From the listed applications, select Outlook and click on End Task to force quit Outlook application.

-If Outlook is stuck on verifying data integrity due to malfunctioning Add-ins, you will observe that Outlook does not close until all the Outlook related processes are terminated.
-To do that you need to force quit all the running Outlook related processes.
-The following are the steps to force quit running Outlook processes.
+If Outlook is stuck on verifying data integrity due to malfunctioning Add-ins, you will observe that Outlook does not close until all the Outlook-related processes are terminated.
+To do that you need to force quit all the running Outlook-related processes.

 - Scroll through the listed running programs, manually identify the running Outlook processes, select them, and click on the end task.